modavis-project/midiAuralizer/README.md

 </p>

 ### Features
- - Easy to Use: Simple GUI, no programming or digital audio knowledge needed
+ - Easy to Use: Simple GUI, no knowledge about Python or Digital Audio needed
  - Drag & Drop your MIDI-Files, choose your Instrument and click on Auralize !
  - Automatic Protocol: Instrument Parameters, Identifier & Hashcodes
  - Hashcode Checker: View Auralization Parameters for every generated Audiofile